open-network-infrastructure/articles-of-association/README.md

 ### Article 23 Dissolution of the Association
 The dissolution of the association is decided by the general assembly and requires a quorum of two thirds of the votes of present members.

-This charter was approved by the founding general assembly and has taken effect from this date forth.
+This charter was approved by the founding general assembly in Zurich on the 29th of August 2016 and has taken effect from this date forth.

-Zürich, 29.
-August 2016